semlinker/awesome-typescript/README-en.md

 ## Contributing

-Welcome your contribution 🌺
+We welcome your contributions 🌺

 ### Guide

-1. Please make sure to supplement the resource items in the correct directory.
+1. Please make sure to add your item in the correct section.
-2. Always add new resource items at the end of the list.
-The new rules should be consistent with the current directory resource item format.
+2. Always add new items at the end of the list.
+The format should be consistent with the current section's items.
-3. If you feel that some items belong to the wrong directory or think you need to add a new directory, please feel free to edit.
+3. If you feel that some items are in the wrong section or you need to add a new section, please feel free to edit.

 **[⬆ Go To Top](#contents)**